scholarslab/scholarslab.github.io/_posts/2012-09-06-bulk-editing-in-vim.md

 First, we have to load the files to process.
 When you open Vim from the command-line and pass in files there, the file names are stored in the [argument list](http://vimdoc.sourceforge.net/htmldoc/editing.html#:args).
-You can access the argument list inside Vim—either to see what files are in it or to set the files it contains—using the `:args` command:
+You can access the argument list inside Vim&mdash;either to see what files are in it or to set the files it contains&mdash;using the `:args` command: